ayaka14732/llama-2-jax/README.md

 - There is no bias in the _Q_, _K_, _V_ matrices and the linear projections in the FFNs, which is the same as the original transformer, but different from BERT and BART.
 - In Llama models, each FFN has 3 linear projections, while in BART there are only 2.
 - There is no dropout in the original LLaMA implementation.
+- No left padding in the original implementation, see [huggingface/transformers#26072](https://github.com/huggingface/transformers/issues/26072).
 - Llama 2 70B utilises Grouped-Query Attention (GQA).
 - Many people fine-tunes Llama in a 16-bit precision (float16 or bfloat16), but the performance would be impacted and thus comparisons with other models trained in 32-bit precision would be unfair.
 Another thing that is worth noticing is that the parameters for rotary embedding should be always in 32-bit to avoid collision.